karl977/DitchChatApp/README.md

 # Ditch Chat App

-This repository contains a hobby project built to improve knowledge of Spring framework, Mockito, Testcontainers, Vue and Typescript.
+This repository contains a hobby project built to improve knowledge of Spring framework, Vue, Typescript, Mockito and Testcontainers.

 ![](/screenshot.png "Screenshot of app")